dmwallace/jarviz-receiver/README.md

 This will install jarviz-receiver along with all its dependencies and create a task to run on startup as well as an auto-update task (entire process can take several minutes)

+You can verify that jarviz-receiver is running correctly by going to http://localhost:5000/ping in a browser on the same machine (or http://[ip address of machine running jarviz-receiver]:5000/ping from another machine on the same network).

+If you see the hostname returned then jarviz-receiver is running correctly